shakibgithub944/CourseHut/README.md

 * This website fully secure and safe Because its used firbase Authenticate .
 ---
 ## Theme
-* This website use user friendly theme .
+* This website used user friendly theme .
 So user can comfortably use this website.